Skip to content

 banshee --no-opt-llvm --no-opt-jit --configuration src/banshee.yaml --trace sw/apps/blas/axpy/build/axpy.elf

 The previous commands will launch the simulation on the console.
-QuestaSim simulations can also be launched with the QuestaSim GUI, by adapting the previous command to:
+QuestaSim simulations can also be launched with the GUI, e.g. for waveform inspection.
+Just adapt the previous command to:

 bin/snitch_cluster.vsim.gui sw/apps/blas/axpy/build/axpy.elf